Elias the Hermit

-Venerable Elias the Hermit (also known as Elias of Egypt) was a desert dwelling monk of the fourth century AD.
-He led the ascetic life for nearly eighty years in a mountain cave of Egypt.
+Venerable Elias the Hermit (also known as Elias of Egypt, died 371 AD) was a desert dwelling monk of the fourth century AD.
+He led the ascetic life for seventy-five years in a mountain cave of Egypt.
 He is recorded to have lived 110 years.

 Venerable Elias the Hermit, of Egypt is commemorated 8 January by the Orthodox and Byzantine Catholic Churches.